gardener/external-dns-management/README.md

 makes them accessible for the DNS source controllers.

-The DNS source controller responsible for a dedicated kind of resource (for example Service reads the object analyses the annotations and then decides what to do with it.
+The DNS source controller responsible for a dedicated kind of resource ,for example Service, reads the object, analyses the annotations, and then decides what to do with it.
 Most of the flow is handled by a central library, only some dedicated resource dependent steps are implemented separately by a dedicated source controller.
-The `DNSAnnotation`resource slightly extends this
+The `DNSAnnotation` resource slightly extends this
 flow: After reading the object the library additionally checks for the existence of a `DNSAnnotation` setting for this object by querying the `annotation` controller's cache.
 If found, it adds annotations declared there to the original object prior to the next processing steps.
-This way, for example whenver a `Service` without any DNS related annotation is handled by the controller and it finds a matching `DNSAnnotation` setting, the set of actual annotations is enriched accordingly before the actual processing of the service object is done by the controller.
+This way, for example whenever a `Service` without any DNS related annotation is handled by the controller, and it finds a matching `DNSAnnotation` setting, the set of actual annotations is enriched accordingly before the actual processing of the service object is done by the controller.

-This `DNSAnnotation` object can be created before or even after the object to be annotated and will implicity cause a reprocessing of the original object by its DNS source controller.
+This `DNSAnnotation` object can be created before or even after the object to be annotated and will implicitly cause a reprocessing of the original object by its DNS source controller.

 For example, the following object enforces a DNS related annotation for the